nrfconnect/sdk-nrf/samples/bluetooth/mesh/chat/README.rst

 The clients are nodes with a provisionee role in a mesh network.
 Provisioning is performed using the `nRF Mesh mobile app`_.
 This mobile application is also used to configure key bindings, and publication and subscription settings of the Bluetooth mesh model instances in the sample.
-After provisioning and configuring the mesh models supported by the sample in the `nRF Mesh mobile app`_, you can control the dimmable LED on the development kit from the app.

-After provisioning and configuring the Bluetooth mesh models supported by the sample in the `nRF Mesh mobile app`_, you can communicate with other mesh nodes by sending text messages and obtaining their presence using the :ref:`shell module <shell_api>`.
+After provisioning and configuring the mesh models supported by the sample in the `nRF Mesh mobile app`_, you can communicate with other mesh nodes by sending text messages and obtaining their presence using the :ref:`shell module <shell_api>`.

 Provisioning
 ============